cheeringsoul/event_flow/README.md

 ## Key Features

 - **Event-Driven Architecture**: Built on asyncio with efficient queue-based event processing
-- **Declarative API**: Use decorators to define event handlers, timers, and background tasks
+- **Declarative API**: Use decorators to define event handlers, schedule tasks, and background tasks
 - **Automatic Registration**: Metaclass-based automatic discovery and registration of handlers
 - **Batch Processing**: Events are automatically grouped by type for efficient batch handling
 - **Flexible Handler Declaration**: Multiple ways to declare event handlers